Shares of HNA affiliates rally after report of China bailout plan

 Air China and China Eastern did not immediately respond to requests for comment.
 China Southern declined to comment.

-Shares in Hainan Airlines, HNA Innovation (600555.SS) and HNA Investment Group (000616.SZ) rose by their 10% daily limit after the news report of the planned takeover.
+Shares in Hainan Airlines, HNA Innovation (600555.SS) and HNA Investment Group (000616.SZ) closed up by their 10% daily limit after the news report of the planned takeover.

 Heavily indebted HNA Group has restructured jet orders with Europe’s Airbus (AIR.PA) in a deal that includes an order for dozens of A330neo jets, two people familiar with the matter told Reuters.